Ultimate Spinach Artichoke Dip prepped in just five minutes and ready to eat in 30! The perfect easy, cheesy appetizer with three cheeses.

 Spinach Artichoke Dip Recipe

-In fact its basically nachos with spinach.
-So don’t make this recipe under the assumption it is healthy.
-My version pumps up the Parmesan flavor, uses fresh garlic instead of powdered and I skip the mayonnaise all together in favor of sour cream.
+This version pumps up the Parmesan flavor, uses fresh garlic instead of powdered and we skip the mayonnaise all together in favor of sour cream.
 Spinach Artichoke dip with no mayo is a great flavorful version.

 The sour cream brings a tangy flavor while keeping enough fat content in the recipe to keep it from breaking the melted cheese sauce.
 Please don’t replace the sour greek with fat free greek yogurt and think the consistency will be the same.